 6. Userflow Pro

 Let’s step away for a moment from apps.
 Sure, we want to share what we love…but we also want to share things you can discover and learn more from.

 That’s why we love Userflow Pro.
-Everyone gets all hung up and goes gaga over high-fidelity wireframing, prototyping, creating mockups and all that jazz.
-Every app has their own set of benefits and, as long its UI’s basic functions are covered, everything else is just “gravy”.
+Everyone gets all hung up and goes gaga over high-fidelity wireframing, prototyping, creating mockups, and all that jazz.
+Every app has its own set of benefits and, as long its UI’s basic functions are covered, everything else is just “gravy”.

-Read also our article about the future user interfaces.
+Read also our article about future user interfaces.

 The Hit List